RNA substructure as a random matrix ensemble: Possible extensions

-One may further find a generating function when a number of nucleotides is given.
-In this case we need to consider the nucleotides on the bridges also.
-Let us introduce one more variable $w$ corresponding to the number of nucleotides.
-First, the number $I-1-h$ of bridges between islands (excluding hairpin loops and two bridges at the end of RNA strand) must contain at least one nucleotide which will give the factor $w^{I-1-h}$.
-Second, each chord has two nucleotides and gives the factor $w^{2\ell}$ for given $\ell$.
-Third, there are $I+1$ bridges on the RNA strand and one may put arbitrary number of nucleotides on each bridge which introduces the factor $1/(1-w)^{I+1}$.
-In addition to this, one may constraint the minimum number of nucleotides $\lambda-1$ to each hairpin loop.
+Although we have dealt with abstract structures ignoring the number of unpaired bases to analyze statistics for given $\ell$, it is easy to derive the generating function with the total number of bases from the island diagrams by simply putting the unpaired bases in bridges.
+Let us introduce one more expansion variable $w$ corresponding to the number of bases.
+The procedure is as follows: first, the number $I-1-h$ of bridges between islands (excluding hairpin loops and two bridges at the end of backbone) must contain at least one nucleotide, which will give the factor $w^{I-1-h}$.
+Second, each basepair has two nucleotides that implies the factor $w^{2\ell}$ for given $\ell$.
+Third, there are $I+1$ bridges on the backbone and one may put arbitrary number of nucleotides on each bridge, which introduces the factor $1/(1-w)^{I+1}$.
+In addition to this, one may introduce the constraint that each hairpin loop consists of at least $\lambda-1$ nucleotides, which reflects the rigidity of the backbone.
 This constraint shifts the variable $x$ to $x w^{\lambda-1}$.
 As a result, the generating function of a given number of nucleotides can be obtained from the previous generating functions by replacing the variables $x \to xw^{\lambda-2}$, $y \to yw/(1-w)$, $z \to zw^2$ and multiplying the overall factor $1/(w(1-w))$.
 For instance, one obtains $r$-canonical generating function $R_\lambda(u\,z^{r-1},x,y,z;w) :=\sum_{k, h,I,\ell,n} r_\lambda(k,h,I,\ell;n) \, u^k x^h y^I z^{\ell}w^n $,

-One can check that the generating function $R_\lambda(z^{r-1},1,1,z;w)$ agrees with the one $S_\lambda^{[r]}(w,z)$ appeared in \cite{BLR_2016} where stems, hairpin loops and islands are not the observables: $R_\lambda(z^{r-1},1,1,z;w)=S_\lambda^{[r]}(w,z)-1/(1-w)$.
+One can check that the generating function $R_\lambda(z^{r-1},1,1,z;w)$ agrees with the one $S_\lambda^{[r]}(w,z)$ appeared in \cite{BLR_2016} where stems, hairpin loops and islands are not the observables.

-The idea of alternate sequence of island and bridge of RNA strand suggests that pseudoknot configuration can be investigated similarly.
-Even though the pseudoknot is a non-planar structure, one may view the pseudoknot as another planar structure connecting nucleotides on the bridges.
-In this approach, one may regroup all the nucleotides on the bridges and form another alternate sequence of island and bridge.
-In this hierarchical picture, one may use the same generating functions obtained in the text which will greatly simplify the combinatorics.
-Similar idea is found in \cite{RE_1999}.
-This hierarchical picture counts the multitude of genus structures at one setting, and is thus, different from the conventional topological genus expansion approach in \cite{ACPRS_2013}.

-In our approach, we ignore the difference between purines and pyrimidines.
-As far as the combinatorics are concerned, one may neglect the difference.
-On the other hand, as seen in the average number of stems per chord, eventually one has to take into account the energetic stability.
-For more realistic investigation, one may introduce two kinds of chords and investigate the energetic stability replacing part of chords with new ones from the homogeneous chords structure and allow realistic heterostructure of AU and CG bondings.
-We hope this problem solved in a near future.